puppetlabs-toy-chest/puppet-quest-guide/quests/agent_setup.md

 Paste in the `curl` command from the PE console to install the Puppet agent on the node.
 The installation will take several minutes.
-(If you encounter an error at this point, you may need to restart your Puppet master service: `service pe-puppetmaster restart`) When it completes, end your bash process on the container:
+(If you encounter an error at this point, you may need to restart your Puppet master service: `service pe-puppetserver restart`) When it completes, end your bash process on the container:

     exit